kiksy/docker-nodejs-auto/README.md

 # docker-nodejs-auto
-A minimal NodeJS project config for Docker that restarts automatically on code changes Designed to work with Windows.
+A minimal Express NodeJS project config for Docker that restarts automatically on code changes Designed to work with Windows.

 ## Usage